bradlet/thompson-interviews/README.md

 # thompson-interviews
 Contains resources for interviewing with a focus on infrastructure.
-Pairs with my `thompson-interviews` gcp project.
+Pairs with my `thompson-interviews-480021` gcp project.

 # Instructions